 “How can physicians encrypt their smartphones and/or the patient data on them to help prevent a data breach if the phone is lost?
 Is the capability built in to the hardware for some phones?
 If not, what are good third-party options?”

 The question, of course, arises now because physicians are moving quickly towards the use of smartphones and tablets as their tools of choice instead of clipboards and paper records.
 With the advances in efficiency and technology the question of security is a logical one… there’s nothing more sensitive than someone’s health and medical records.

-There are a lot of possible answers to the question about securing smartphones, particularly for physicians, but in taking the “simpler is better” approach, we have responded with the following and thought you might like to know.
+There are a lot of possible answers to the question about secure smartphones, particularly for physicians, but in taking the “simpler is better” approach, we have responded with the following and thought you might like to know.
 It doesn’t involve TextKey™ at all, because we believe that there’s a correct tool for every job and in this particular case the right tool doesn’t involve text messaging.

 Here’s our reply:

-Encrypting smartphones and the data on them isn’t practical or possible.
+Encrypting secure smartphones and the data on them isn’t practical or possible.
 There are three simple, free and highly effective ways to protect data on a smartphone.